-There are configuration steps that must be completed before HTTP monitors can be set up for synthetic testing.
+The configuration steps that must be completed before HTTP monitors can be set up for synthetic testing are detailed below.

 Configure ActiveGate in preparation for HTTP monitors

-- Click the Linux button (synthetic monitoring is only available for ActiveGates running on Linux).
+Click the Linux button (synthetic monitoring is only available for Environment ActiveGates running on Linux).

-- Using your server’s command line, edit the
+- After the installation is complete, using your server’s command line, edit the

 - Add a

 - On a new line, add the property

 - Save the file.

 - Restart the ActiveGate process on your server (the service doesn't support the

 - Stop the service